Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

 \begin{definition*} Let $\catK$ be an essentially small monoidal-triangulated category. \begin{enumerate} \item We say $\catK$ is \textit{principally closed} if for all $x, y \in\catK$, we have $\langle x\rangle_s \cap \langle y\rangle_s = \langle z\rangle_s$ for some $z \in \catK$. \item We say $\catK$ has \textit{compact detection} if for all $x \in \catK$, there exists a $s_x \in \catK$ such that the following holds: for all semiprime thick $\otimes$-ideals $\catI \in T_s(\catK)$, $x \in \catI$ if and only if $x \otimes s_x \otimes x \in \catI$. \end{enumerate} \end{definition*}

 Compact detection is a mild assumption; it holds for instance if $\catK$ is half-rigid.
 More generally, it holds when all ideals are semiprime, see \Cref{cor:semiprimeimpliescompactdetection}.
 Moreover, it holds if all semiprime thick $\otimes$-ideals are radical.
-Principal closure is more restrictive, but still holds for all the ones where Balmer classification is known, and (weakly) \textit{centrally generated} categories; a fact shown in \Cref{sec:centralgeneration}.
+Principal closure is more restrictive, but still holds for all the examples where Balmer classification is known, and additionally, (weakly) \textit{centrally generated} categories; a fact shown in \Cref{sec:centralgeneration}.
 The condition of central generation has come to the foregrounds of noncommutative tensor-triangular geometry \cite{NP23, NVY25}, and Negron-Pevtsova showed the condition occurs for stable module categories of certain (non-co-commutative) Hopf algebras.

-We show $\catK$ is principally closed if and only if $t_s(\catK)$ is a sublattice of $T_s(\catK)$, and is precisely the poset of compact elements if and only if $\catK$ has compact detection.
+We have that $\catK$ is principally closed if and only if $t_s(\catK)$ is a sublattice of $T_s(\catK)$, and is precisely the poset of compact elements if and only if $\catK$ has compact detection.
 Consequently, we obtain the following theorem, thereby answering the second question.

 \begin{customthm}{B}[\Cref{thm:distlattice}, \Cref{cor:ncspcspectralspace}, and \Cref{cor:balmerclassification}] Let $\catK$ be a monoidal-triangulated category.
 The following are equivalent: \begin{enumerate} \item $\catK$ has principal closure and compact detection; \item The poset $t_s(\catK)$ is a bounded distributive lattice consisting of the compact elements of $T_s(\catK)$; \item The noncommutative Balmer spectrum $\Spc(\catK)$ is a spectral space with quasi-compact opens given by complements of supports,